Regular Teachers

 Thupten Lekshe specialises in the use of mindfulness practice as an adjunct to evidence based psychotherapies, and in secular approaches to Buddhism.
 He has trained in the delivery of Culitvation Emotional Balance (CEB) a new course for the general public designed by Dr B. Alan Wallace and Dr Paul Ekman.
 CEB mixes contemplative and emotional regulation skills drawn from western science and mind training practices drawn from Buddhism.

-As well as Buddhist teachings and mindfulness training, Thupten Lekshe currently offers CEB courses in Cairns, Melbourne and around Australia.
+As well as Buddhist teachings and mindfulness training, Thupten Lekshe has taught CEB courses in Cairns, Melbourne and around Australia.